sveltinio/components-library/packages/essentials/src/lib/components/button-group/README.md

 ## Properties

-The `ButtonGroup` component is the main wrapper component.
+The `ButtonGroup` component is the main wrapper component and exposes the following set of properties.

 ### Functionals